-For the purposes of your COPS Methamphetamine Initiative grant, supplanting means replacing state, local, or Bureau of Indian Affairs funds which otherwise would have been spent on law enforcement purposes with federal COPS funds.
-State, local, and tribal governments are prohibited from supplanting throughout the grant period.
-This means that your agency may not use COPS funds to pay for any equipment/technology, services, personnel, or other items which, in the absence of the COPS program, would otherwise have been funded with state and/or local funds, or funds supplied by the Bureau of Indian Affairs.
+For the purposes of your COPS grant, supplanting means replacing state, local, or BIA funds that otherwise would have been spent on law enforcement purposes with federal COPS funds.
+State, local and tribal governments are prohibited from supplanting throughout the grant period.
+This means that your agency may not use COPS funds to pay for any equipment/technology, services, or other items which, in the absence of the COPS program, would otherwise have been funded with state and/or local funds, or funds supplied by the BIA.
 COPS funds must instead be used to supplement, or increase, your law enforcement budget.
 For additional information on supplanting, please review Grant Condition #5 in this manual.